 Made with natural ingredients and essential oils*.

 Our Fresh Linen Fragrance Oil has been specially formulated to evoke the familiar and well-loved scent associated with freshly cleaned linen - the sort of crisp smell and feel we all love when sliding into our beds with freshly cleaned sheets.
-The oil initially exudes a strong and prominent smell associated with chamomile, lily and freesia.
-This aroma is the most pronounced as your candle starts to burn, filling up your room with a scent that is then enhanced by light undertones of gardenia, iris root and white flowers.
-Incorporated into the formulation for this distinctive fragrance is a delightful trace aftertaste of Madagascar vanilla and white musk.
+The oil initially exudes a strong and prominent smell associated with lemon zest, bergamot and citron.
+This aroma is the most pronounced as your candle starts to burn, filling up your room with a scent that is then enhanced by light undertones of neroli, crisp lavender, lilac and cashmere.
+Incorporated into the formulation for this distinctive fragrance is a delightful trace aftertaste of ivory patchouli, sandalwood, light musk.

 All our fragrance oils are exclusive to Cosy Owl and have been developed by our experts for superior scent throw in a candle and have been optimised to use with our wax.
 Our oils are 100% concentrated and are fully compatible for use with all our waxes.